martianlantern/ThinkMesh/README.md

 ThinkMesh is a python library for running  diverse reasoning paths in parallel, scoring them with internal confidence signals, reallocates compute to promising branches, and fuses outcomes with verifiers and reducers.
 It works with offline Hugging Face Transformers and vLLM/TGI, and with hosted APIs.

+> Note: This is still in it's early development phase and breaking changes can sometimes occur

 ## Highlights

 - Parallel reasoning with DeepConf‑style confidence gating and budget reallocation